ahandsel/vitepress-multilanguage-setup/docs/snippets/doc-status-wip.md

 <Badge type="warning" text="Work in progress 🚧" /> <!-- markdownlint-disable-line MD033 -->

 > [!WARNING] Work in progress 🚧
-> This document is being written and its content may change without prior notice.
+> This page is being written and its content may change without prior notice.

 ## Japanese